-The systematic (random) component of the uncertainty is estimated to be 1 kg/m2 (3 kg/m2) and based on the precursor, MERIS and SSM/I only product.
-This transforms into 4.5% (14%) when using an average global TCWV value of 22 kg/m2 as observed by the ESA GlobVapour product in July 2006.
+The maximum systematic (random) component of the uncertainty is estimated to be 0.75 kg/m (2.75 kg/m) and based on the precursor, MERIS and SSM/I only product.
+This transforms into approximately 3.5% (13%) when using an average global TCWV value of 22 kg/m as observed by the ESA GlobVapour product in July 2006.
 Thus, it is expected that the threshold requirement for the random component is within reach and that the breakthrough requirement on the systematic component will likely be achieved.
 Note that the provided initial estimates are based on intercomparisons using monthly means.
 Thus, the cRMSD contains differences in sampling and not necessarily the clear-sky sampling bias which is however contributing to the total uncertainty.
 Further note that the cRMSD of daily data will likely be larger due to larger natural variability.